mkomod/sb/README.md

 Updates `index.html` and `blog.html` and uploads the content to your webserver.

+---

+## Appearance

+Edit `templates/index.html` and `templates/blog.html` to change how these pages look.
+To change the styling edit `assets/style.css`.

+---

 ## Adding articles

-Article names should be formatted as `YYMMDD.html` ex: `210123.html`.
+Article names should be named by date, e.g. `210123.html`.
 A template is provided in `./posts`

 ```
 <article>